Semantics-Preserving Sketch Embedding for Face Generation: Experiments

 \paragraph{Evaluation for Various Sketch Styles} The generalization capability to various types of sketches is highly demanded by sketch-based face image generation.
 To evaluate the generalization ability of each method, we conduct qualitative experiments on different sketches.
 Fig.~\ref{fig:cp_freehand} show the synthesized results from various sketches, including two hand-drawn sketches presented in the DeepFaceDrawing paper (top two rows), two synthesized sketches from our CelebA-Contour dataset (mid two rows), and two freehand sketches (bottom two rows).
 These sketch inputs are significantly different from the sketches in CelebA-Edge used for training.
 We construct a freehand sketch dataset by inviting thirty non-expert volunteers to draw freehand face sketches.
 Compared to the synthesized edge sketches that are geometrically accurate, there are various levels of distortions in freehand sketches drawn by common users.
 As shown in Fig.~\ref{fig:cp_freehand}, the results generated by pix2pixHD and DeepFaceEditing exhibit strong geometric correspondences between the sketches and face images but the perceptual quality is unsatisfying because of geometric distortions and deficiency of details.
 The manifold projection of DeepFaceDrawing ensures the image realism but limits the diversity.
 It fails to produce face images that are consistent with the input sketches of various poses, face shapes, hairstyles, and accessories.
+The increasing gap caused by the iterative refinement mechanism of Restyle results in blurry outputs from sketches in different styles with the edge styles used for training.
 Although pSp is capable of generating highly realistic face images, the results are sometimes not semantically consistent, such as missing hats and glasses, etc. In comparison, our method can generate face images that are more semantically consistent with the input sketches while maintaining the realism of generated faces, especially for accessories.